E-backtesting: E-backtesting risk measures

 The following example collects some practical situations of conservative forecasts.
 In each case, $e^{\mathrm{ES}}_p(L_t,r_t,z_t)$ yields a valid e-variable. \begin{example} \begin{enumerate}[(i)] \item $r_t= \ES_q(L_t|\mathcal{F}_{t-1})$ and $z_t=\VaR_q(L_t|\mathcal{F}_{t-1})$ for $q> p$: In this situation, $\VaR_p$ and $\ES_p$ are over-predicted by lifting the confidence level $p$ to $q$.
 For instance, this may represent the output of a stress-testing scenario which amplifies the probability of extreme losses. \item $r_t=c_1 \ES_p(L_t|\mathcal{F}_{t-1})$ and $z_t=c_2 \VaR_p(L_t|\mathcal{F}_{t-1})\ge 0$ for $c_1\ge c_2 \ge 1$, as justified by Proposition \ref{prop:conservative}.
 In particular, $\VaR_p$ and $\ES_p$ can be over-predicted by the same multiplicative factor. \item $r_t=\ES_p(L_t|\mathcal{F}_{t-1}) + b_1$ and $z_t= \VaR_p(L_t|\mathcal{F}_{t-1})+b_2$ for $b_1\ge b_2 \ge 0$, as justified by Proposition \ref{prop:conservative}.
 In particular, $\VaR_p$ and $\ES_p$ can be over-predicted by the same absolute amount. \end{enumerate} \end{example}

-\begin{remark} Our e-backtesting method of ES and the method based on cumulative violations introduced in \cite{DuEscanciano2017} (we call it the cumulative violation method) have several major different features discussed as follows.
+\begin{remark} Our e-backtesting method of ES and the method based on cumulative violations introduced in \cite{DuEscanciano2017} (we call it the cumulative violation method) have several different features.
 First, the cumulative violation method requires distributional forecasts $\hat{u}_t(\hat{\theta})$ as input based on some parametric distribution; our e-backtesting method needs ES and VaR forecasts that can be arbitrarily reported.
-The arbitrary structure of the forecasts provides more flexibility in practice.
-Due to this nature, our e-backtesting method does not require special consideration and treatment of estimation effects as discussed in \cite{DuEscanciano2017} and \cite{HogaDemetrescu2022}.
-Second, the cumulative violation method focuses more on detecting model misspecification and is a two-sided test on both overestimation and underestimation of risk; our e-backtesting method is a one-sided test focusing only on the underestimation of ES.
+This provides more flexibility in practice in the sense that our method does not require special treatment of estimation effects as in \cite{DuEscanciano2017} and \cite{HogaDemetrescu2022}.
+Second, the cumulative violation method is a two-sided test and focuses on detecting model misspecification; our method is a one-sided test focusing only on the underestimation of ES.
 This means that we do not reject the null as long as ES is not underestimated even though the forecasts are obtained based on a wrong model or no specific model is assumed.
-Third, the cumulative violation method relies on a fixed sample size $T$ and relies on an asymptotic model, which means its statistical validity requires it to be only evaluated at the end of the sampling period $T$ that is large enough; our e-backtesting method is sequential and is valid at any stopping time, where detections can be achieved much earlier.
-This is desirable in risk management applications as early detection of insufficient risk predictions is valuable.
+Third, the cumulative violation method relies on a fixed sample size $T$ and an asymptotic model, which means its statistical validity requires it to be only evaluated at the end of the sampling period $T$ that is large enough; our method is sequential and is valid at any stopping time, where detections can be achieved much earlier.
+This is desirable in risk management applications in timely detecting insufficient risk predictions.
 Most other classical backtesting methodologies become invalid when evaluated before the end of the pre-specified time period set for testing; see Table \ref{tab:comp}. \end{remark}

 \begin{remark} As explained in Section \ref{sec:2}, our e-processes are designed to test underestimation of risk measures.
 If one is interested in testing overestimation, for the case of VaR, one can simply use $-L_t$ instead of $L_t$, and build an e-process.
-This also leads to a two-sided test by averaging two e-processes, one for each side.
+This leads to a two-sided test by averaging two e-processes, one for each side.
 On the other hand, testing overestimation of ES seems to be very challenging, and our current method does not apply.
 This asymmetry between the two sides is due to the nature of ES as a one-sided tail risk measure. \end{remark}